MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-156-Health-Insurance-Issuer-Standards-Under-Affordable-Care-Act-Including-Standards-Related-Exchanges/subpart-B-Essential-Health-Benefits-Package/section-156.115.md

 ##### § 156.115 Provision of EHB. #####

-Link to an amendment published at 87 FR 27390, May 6, 2022.

-(a) Provision of EHB means that a health plan provides benefits that -
+(a) Provision of EHB means that a health plan provides benefits that—

 (1) Are substantially equal to the EHB-benchmark plan including: